seapagan/pyBlog/README.md

   sumary and each posts detail page.
 If the image is not specified, a default will be used.
 - Pagination of posts and Comments
 - Ability to 'Pin' a single post at the top of the first page to give it exposure.
 - Post URL's use a 'slug' created from the post title, helping with SEO.
+- URLS's are protected by Authentication/Authorization and custom 403/404 views have been implemented.
+- Site maintenance functionality - the whole site will be blocked with an informative page when enabled, except for logged in 'Staff' user or above.
+- Site preferences module integrated, which sets the site Name, Tagline, Pinned post and more through the Database.
+This allows very easy customisation without needing to change the code.
+All styling is through CSS classes so easy to change the look too.

 ### Minimum required before Release

 - Implement site search functionality - the search UI is already there.
 - Add proper Testing.
+- ReCaptcha or similar on the new comment form.
 - Tidy up new comment form for anonymous users.
 - Add Timezone support so the user sees all times in his local timezone.
 - Disable Django own admin in Production mode - remove the app and urls.
 This is